MBA2022/Not-Bot-v2/README.md

 # Not Bot

-> -Not Bot is a discord retired Bot
+> Not Bot is a discord retired Bot

 <div align="center">
   <br />